-Degrees: BFA, The Rhode Island School of Design; MFA and MAT, The School of the Art Institute of Chicago
+Degrees: BFA, The Rhode Island School of Design; MFA, The School of the Art Institute of Chicago; MAT, The School of the Art Institute of Chicago

 What attracted you to Arrupe College?

-Arrupe’s commitment to access and educational equity is very compelling to me.
-I am also drawn by the emphasis on the humanities as a part of an education that supports a student’s intellectual curiosity and independence.
-This was beautifully reflected in the responses of the group I met when I taught my sample lesson during the hiring process—they were open to ideas of all kinds, and asked great questions!
+Arrupe’s commitment to access and educational equity was very compelling to me from the start; I also continue to be drawn by the emphasis on the humanities as a part of an education that supports a student’s intellectual curiosity and independence.
+I love being a member of this lively learning community— I have worked with students of all ages, but I really enjoy the spirit and energy of people in late adolescence and early adulthood!